aaronpfoltzer/opencore/README.md

 NOT WORKING:
 Sleep doesn't work completely because the monitors never come back up when waking.
 Still searching for a solution.

+For a more in-depth guide of this install please see my website: https://studio3b.rocks/opencore-working-on-an-x79-sandy-bridge-processor/